 Georgian College, One Georgian Dr.

 Barrie ON L4M 3X9

-Note: Students must take a minimum 25 per cent or 1 semester (whichever is greater) of the program requirements at Georgian College.
+Please note: Students must take a minimum 25 per cent or one semester (whichever is greater) of the program requirements at Georgian College.
 Refer to graduation residency requirements for more information.

 - attended a recognized and/or accredited postsecondary institution

 - achieved an overall course GPA of 60 per cent (some Georgian courses require a higher course GPA than 60 per cent)

 - taken the course in the last 10 years (some courses have a longer or shorter expiry date)